Advertisement

 Hrunting and Nægling

-However, each of the swords fails the hero – Hrunting proves to be ineffective against Grendel’s mother and he discards it, while Nægling breaks in half in Beowulf’s hands when he is fighting the dragon.
+The two swords given to Beowulf.
+According to the Old English poem, both weapons had great powers, but each fails the hero – Hrunting proves to be ineffective against Grendel’s mother and he discards it, while Nægling breaks in half in Beowulf’s hands when he is fighting the dragon.

 Zulfiqar